 Commercial lending fees include both revenue from contracts with customers (primarily loan servicing fees) and other sources of revenue.
-Commercial loan servicing fees are based on contractually agreed-upon prices and when the services are provided.
-Other sources of revenue in commercial lending fees primarily include fees assessed on the unused portion of commercial lines of credit (unused commitment fees) and syndication arrangements.
+Commercial loan servicing fees are based on contractually agreed-upon prices and timing of services provided.
+Other sources of revenue in commercial lending fees primarily include fees assessed on the unused portion of commercial lines of credit (unused commitment fees).